Apple, Google, and Meta Petition Court to Dismiss Remaining Social Casino Class Action Allegations

 Courthouse News Service (CNS) reported that the tech companies argued against the suit’s claims that social app activity constitutes gambling.
 They also disputed the accusations that commissions earned on in-app purchases equate to a cut of operator “winnings.”

-Playing social casino games does not equate to gambling, said Meta representative Christopher Chorba of Gibson, Dunn & Crutcher during the appearance.
+Playing real money social casinos does not equate to gambling, said Meta representative Christopher Chorba of Gibson, Dunn & Crutcher during the appearance.

 Playing these games no more makes me a gambler than playing [an NFL video game] makes me a football player.